SirRamEsq/SmartShape2D/README.md

- RMSmartShape2D
+SmartShape2D
 ---
 ![sample image](addons/rmsmartshape/sample/sample_screen.PNG)

 # About
+This plugin allows you to create nicely textured 2D polys.
+Simply place a few points then create / assign the shape material and you should have a good looking polygon.

-This plugin, currently aimed at the Godot Game Engine 3.1+, provides the ability create non-uniform shaped objects using assets very similar to what you would use if producing your levels with tilesets.
+The textures used are similar to what you would use if producing your levels with tilesets.

+## Support
+- Supported and Tesetd on Godot 3.2
+- Should work with later versions of Godot 3.x

+# Shapes
+Each shape consists of a set of points.
+There are two kinds of shapes:
+- Closed Shapes
+  - The last point is connected to the first, forming a closed polygon
+- Open Shapes
+  - The last point is NOT connected to the first

 # Shape Materials
-Shape materials, known as RMSmartShapeMaterial, provides all the texture and collision information needed by the RMSmartShape2D node.
-The shape material focuses on rendering of the non-uniform shape as if it was a nine-patch image (including sharp 90-degree corners!).
-Once a shape material is defined, it can be easily reused by any number of RMSmartShape2D nodes.
+Shape materials provide all the texture and collision information needed by the SmartShape nodes.
+Once a shape material is defined, it can be easily reused by any number of SmartShape2D nodes.

-# Rendering the Shape Material
-In order to show your fancy shape material you must first create a RMSmartShape2D node.
-Then do the following two things:
-1. Assign the material to the Shape Material property of the node.
-2. Plot your points within the editor to represent your shape.
+A shape material consists of pairs of **Edge Materials** and **Normal Ranges**
+## Edge Materials
+### Taper Textures
+### Corner Textures
+## Normal Range

 # Anchoring Nodes to Sections of the Shape Node
-You might have a desire to anchor nodes to various sections of the RMSmartShape2D node.
+You might have a desire to anchor nodes to various sections of the SmartShape2D node.
 This is helpful in the level design by helping to automatically move other nodes in relation to the edited shape node.
 Or, in the future, it might be useful adjust a shape dynamically and have the surrounding objects be affected by adjustments in the shape's contour.

-This is done by use of the RMSmartShapeAnchor2D node.
+This is done by use of the SmartShapeAnchor2D node.

 # Keyboard Controls
 - Cycle through texture indices of a vertex